rykeenan/rykeenan/README.md

 ## Hello, I'm Ryan! 👋

 I'm an emerging cybersecurity analyst, working to establish myself in the industry.
 Here you can explore my completed projects collaborative work and certifications.
-Let's connect !! :)
+Let's connect!

 May the Force Be With You ![yoda_lightsaber](https://github.com/user-attachments/assets/9b06b4a5-1f61-476e-b194-c1e7edc023ca)